-SECTION 5 - GOVERNANCE CODE OF CONDUCT
+SECTION 5 - CODE OF CONDUCT

-All those involved in our governance are expected to sign up to the following code of conduct.
+All those involved in our governance, including members of the ELT, are expected to sign up to the following code of conduct.
 Failure to abide by it may result in dismissal from a role within our governance.